Garth Newel Music Center: Artists

-Former members of the quartet include Genevieve Feiwen Lee.
+Former members of the quartet include Evelyn Grau and Genevieve Feiwen Lee.

 The quartet has recorded two CDs featuring masterworks of the piano quartet repertoire: Mozart's Quartet in G minor, KV 478 and the Brahms Quartet in G minor, Opus 25, Dvorak's Quartet in E-flat Major, Opus 87 and the lesser-known Czech work, Bohuslav Martinu's Quartet No. 1.

 The music center has been featured in a number of video segments in the series entitled 'In A Day's Drive' over the years.

 Garth Newel

 Garth Newel is a historic home located near Hot Springs, Bath County, Virginia.
 The main house was built in 1923–1924, and consists of a three-story central block flanked by 2 1/2-story wings.
 Each section is topped by a gambrel roof and entirely clad in rough-sawn vertical board and batten.
 Also on the property are a number of contributing cottages and outbuildings, including Entrance Piers (c.
 1925), Woodzell Cottage (c.
 1925), Kendall House (1954), Giles Cottage (c.
 1925), Arabian Horse Barn (c.
 1925), Indoor Riding Arena/Herter Hall (c.
 1925), Fire Pit (c.
 1925), and Stone Retaining Wall/Steps (c.
 1925).